goadesign/goa/docs/ErrorHandling.md

 * `Message` is the error message.
 * `Temporary` indicates whether the error is temporary.
 * `Timeout` indicates whether the error is due to a timeout.
+* `Fault` indicates whether the error is due to a server-side fault.

-The DSL makes is possible to specify whether an error denotes a temporary condition and/or a timeout, here are some examples:
+The DSL makes is possible to specify whether an error denotes a temporary condition and/or a timeout or a server-side fault, here are some examples:

 ```go
         Error("network_failure", func() {